 The basic question in the case is whether a party to a private arbitration can seek aid under § 1782, or in other words, whether a private arbitration is a “foreign or international tribunal” for purposes of the statute.
 This 2014 post gives the lay of the land on this issue.
 In short, the cases are not unanimous, but the only circuits to reach the question hold that a private arbitral tribunal is not within the scope of the statute, and the Eleventh Circuit withdrew a contrary decision sua sponte for reasons that are not entirely clear.

 The South Carolina court reviewed the circuit decisions on point, which predate Intel v.
-AMD, and then correctly (I think) recognized that despite occasional claims to the contrary, nothing in Intel had addressed private arbitration or called the earlier decisions into question.
+AMD, and it held that despite occasional claims to the contrary, nothing in Intel had addressed private arbitration or called the earlier decisions into question.
 I might add that § 1782 gives “interested persons” the right to seek discovery, while under the FAA, in a domestic arbitration, only the arbitrator, not a party, can issue a subpoena.
 So treating private international arbitrations as within the scope of § 1782 leads to the anomalous result that a party to an international arbitration might have greater rights to discovery than a party to a domestic arbitration!
 The court didn’t address that last point, but it did follow what seems to be the clear majority rule and hold that Servotronics could not seek judicial assistance under the statute.